iamcaleberic/docker-sysmd/README.md

 - Follow the prompts
   * Select `Images` to add timer and service for clearing all images daily
   * Select `Containers` to add timer and service for clearing all containers daily
+  * Select `Prune` to add timer and service to remove dangling images, stopped containers, unused networks and build cache daily.

 - Service and Timer files are located in the `lib` folder.